gingadmin/AOEoverlay/README.md

 **4. Run the overlay**

-In Command Prompt, navigate to the folder and run:
+In Command Prompt, navigate to the extracted folder and run:

 ```
 python aoe2_overlay.py